rileyt7621/rileyt7621/README.md

 # Thomas Riley
 *Psychology Graduate | Aspiring Data Analyst | London, UK*

+Over the course of my BSc Psychology degree I learnt correlational and experimental research design, diverse data-collection methods, and both quantitative and qualitative analysis using a variety of descriptive and inferential statistical techniques.
+Through a number of independent and collaborative research projects, these skills were developed, allowing me to answer complex research questions about human behaviour using data.

+This GitHub portfolio represents my transition from academic research to real-world impact.
+This page will mainly act as way for me to share my journey learning industry-standard tools (Power BI, Python and SQL) by showcasing projects that demonstrate my analytical skills and problem-solving mindset.

 ## Projects
 - [Inventory Management Dashboard](https://github.com/rileyt7621/Data-Portfolio/tree/main/Inventory%20Management%20Project) - Example of a live dashboard displaying current inventory stock and value, and supply pipeline